BananaChristian/Unnameable/README.md

 ```

-## Data blocks
+## Records

-The data blocks are a way to group data that might be related the mutability qualifier means all the data inside the block is mutable but someone can specify the exact data they want to be mutable
+Records are a way to group data that might be related the mutability qualifier means all the data inside the block is mutable but someone can specify the exact data they want to be mutable
-Note: By default the data block is immutable and all the data inside is immutable unless you explicitly say 'mut' on the whole block or the individual data inside
+Note: By default the record is immutable and all the data inside is immutable unless you explicitly say 'mut' on the whole block or the individual data inside
-Data blocks only allow for variable declarations can have values initialized or not
+Records only allow for variable declarations and can have values initialized or not

 ```
-data PhoneSpecs {
+record PhoneSpecs {
     mut string name;       # Field 0 (Mutable) string color = "Blue"; # Field 1 (Immutable)
 }

 func main(): int {
-    # 1. Instantiation
+    #Instantiation
     PhoneSpecs p1 = PhoneSpecs { name= "Initial", color= "Red" };

-    # 2. Mutating the 'mut' field
+    # Mutating the 'mut' field
     p1.name = "Samsung";

-    # 3. Accessing all fields
+    #Accessing all fields
     shout! p1.name;
     shout! p1.color;